Vinheim/MarioClone/README.md

 # MarioClone
-A Mario-styled 2D platformer minigame developed as assignment for game development course.
+A Mario-styled 2D platformer minigame developed in the Unity engine as an assignment for game development course.